 Currently, Declan’s Den is looking for sponsors to help raise enough money to get the organisation up and running, as well as secure an office space in which they can conduct their services.

 Shaunagh and family are helping Nia to raise as much money as they can, selling bracelets and badges in which all proceeds go to Declan’s Den. £962.20 has been raised so far, but they still could do with your help!

 Here at Limely, we have donated £600 to Declan’s Den to cover some of the rent payments needed for their desired space in order to help get the ball rolling.
-Join us by clicking here to visit their PayPal and donate as much as you can to help Declan’s Den provide a beacon of hope for those who need it.
+Join us by clicking here to visit their page and donate as much as you can to help Declan’s Den provide a beacon of hope for those who need it.

 You can also help by liking Declan’s Den on Facebook and doing your best to spread the word about their amazing services.
 The right words at the right time have the potential to save thousands of lives, and Declan’s Den has already collated a wide range of volunteers from all walks of life to offer words of comfort in the most difficult times.
 Maybe you too could also provide a helping hand?Donate to Declan’s Den

 To find out more information and see how you could get involved through donating or volunteering, click here to visit Declan’s Den’s Facebook Page.

 No matter who you are, we could all do with a helping hand every now and again.
 If you’ve been affected by suicide or by what you’ve read today, you can find some additional crisis links and information down below.